Sharleen Spiteri: Early life

 Spiteri was born in Bellshill Maternity Hospital in Bellshill, Scotland, to father Eddie, a guitar-playing merchant seaman, and mother Vilma, a singing window-dresser.
-Spiteri is of Maltese, Italian, Irish and German descent.
+Spiteri is of Maltese and French descent through her father and of Italian, Irish and German descent through her mother.
 When she was young, the family moved from the Glaswegian suburbs to nearby Balloch, close to the shores of Loch Lomond, and she went to Vale of Leven Academy school there.

 As a teenager, she was interested by pop culture.
 Music was her escape: "I used to love going to the record shop on a Saturday and I'd buy a single and a plastic sleeve.
 I'd go back to my bedroom where [singer] Siouxsie Sioux was painted on my bedroom wall".
 She later stated: "I guess what people never realise is that real bands and musicians are geeks, we spend our youth as geeks and we turn into these rock stars."

 While a student at Vale of Leven Academy, her nickname was 'Spit the Dog', after the character on the TV show Tiswas.